iqbalsingh07/Induction-/README.md

 English & Maths Proficiency Tests were conducted for all streams to assess foundational skills.

 Buddy4Study team guided students on scholarship opportunities for 1st year.

+## Day 4

+A day full of inspiration, interaction, and introspection for our CSE & IT freshers!

+Dr. Jaswinder Singh (renowned for JaswinS Lab on Wheels) brought Physics & Maths to life through fun, simplified experiments and demonstrations.

+Dr. Priya Darshni continued with "Universal Human Values - 1", enriching young minds with clarity and purpose.

+Chief Guest: S. Gurcharan Singh Grewal, Secretary- SGPC encouraged students with his motivating words.

+Interactive discussion sessions followed, where students reflected on their English & Maths proficiency test results from Day 3.